sedostheatre/sedos.co.uk/input/your-visit/box-office.md

 **Venue:**

-Most of our 2020 season will be performed at the Bridewell Theatre, Bride Lane, Blackfriars EC4Y 8EQ.
+Most of our 2020 season will be performed at the Bridewell Theatre, Bride Lane, London EC4Y 8EQ.
 Seats at the Bridewell Theatre are unreserved.